brodynelly/mizzou-digital-agricultural-labs-dashboard/documentation/backend/api-design.md

 - **Auth Required**: Yes (Admin)

 **Query Parameters**:
-- `cascade` (optional): If "true", deletes all associated barns, stalls, and pigs
+- `cascade` (required): Must be "true" to delete a farm.
+When provided, all associated barns, stalls, pigs, and devices are also deleted

 **Success Response (200 OK)**:
 ```json